tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 On Azure Linux VMs, the temporary disk is typically */dev/sdb*.
 On Windows VMs, the temporary disk is drive D by default.
 The temporary disk is not encrypted unless:

+- You're using an Azure VM that is version 5 and above (such as Dsv5 or Dsv6).
+Azure VMs version 5 and above automatically encrypt their temporary disks and (if in use) their ephemeral OS disks with encryption-at-rest.
+This encryption happens at the hardware level, it doesn't come from the Azure Storage service.
 - For server-side encryption, you enable encryption at the host.
 - For Azure Disk Encryption, you set the `VolumeType` parameter to [All](./windows/disk-encryption-windows.md#enable-encryption-on-a-newly-added-data-disk) on Windows or [EncryptFormatAll](./linux/disk-encryption-linux.md#use-encryptformatall-feature-for-data-disks-on-linux-vms) on Linux.